-Here are the 5 best weighted MIDI keyboards 2020:
+Here are the best weighted MIDI keyboard controllers:

 - M-Audio Hammer 88